DjangoGirls/tutorial/en/django_views/README.md

 ## blog/views.py

-OK, let's open up this file and see what's in there:
+OK, let's open up this file in our code editor and see what's in there:

 {% filename %}blog/views.py{% endfilename %}
 ```python